jamesdonoh/data-mining/report.md

 The motivation for these parameters are as follows:

-- Batch prediction is not being peformed, and debug output is not required
+- The default value for batch size is acceptable, and debug output is not required
 - Precision of greater than two decimal places when outputting the model is not needed
-- No numeric attributes are used so the `useKernelEstimator` and `useSupervisedDiscretization` parameters are not relevant
+- Numeric attributes have already been removed used so the `useKernelEstimator` and `useSupervisedDiscretization` parameters are not relevant

 ## Training and testing